typst-jp/docs/README.en.md

 Please refer to the [Translation Guidelines (CONTRIBUTING.md)](CONTRIBUTING.md) and create a [Pull Request](https://github.com/typst-jp/typst-jp.github.io/pulls).
 Questions and discussions are also welcome in [Issues](https://github.com/typst-jp/typst-jp.github.io/issues).

-If you have any questions, please join the Discord server [Kumihan Club](https://discord.gg/9xF7k4aAuH) and contact us.
+Also, feel free to join our Discord server [Kumihan Club](https://discord.gg/9xF7k4aAuH) to get in touch with us directly.